-- 3.112 Meetings will be arranged by the Democratic Services team, who will issue agendas and supporting papers at least seven working days in advance of meetings. - 3.113 The Democratic Services team will also be responsible for taking minutes of the meetings.
+- 3.117 Meetings will be arranged by the Democratic Services team, who will issue agendas and supporting papers at least seven working days in advance of meetings.
+The Democratic Services team will ensure the availability of all Board members before setting a date for a Board meeting. - 3.118 The Democratic Services team will also be responsible for taking minutes of the meetings.